dindinw/win-note/README.md

-It's notes about setup a dev enviorment for Ubuntu 12.04
+It's notes about setup a dev enviorment for fedora 17